-I look for this food truck whenever we go to the Champlain Valley Fair for their delicious grilled sausage – they have delicious grilled franks and Michigan dogs, too!
-Find them at their usual spot on Pearl St. in front of Essex Automotive, at the fair, or hire them to bring their food to your next event!
+I look for this food truck whenever we go to the Champlain Valley Fair for their delicious grilled sausage, peppers, and onions.
+And they have delicious grilled franks and Michigan dogs, too!
+Find them at their usual spot on Pearl St. in front of Essex Automotive, at the Champlain Valley Fair, or hire them to bring their food to your next event!

 Kountry Kart Deli, Burlington

-This downtown deli (KKD for short) is open 20 hours a day – fantastic news if you're coming out of a late show at the Flynn Theater or closing down the bars in Burlington!
-Craving lunchtime or late-night weenies?
+This downtown deli (KKD for short) has quite the list of comfort foods—fantastic news if you're coming from a show at the Flynn Theater or need a snack before barhopping in Burlington.
+Craving lunchtime or dinner-time weenies?
 Their indulgent choices include a Michigan dog, kraut dog, cheese dog, chili cheese dog, and a bacon cheese dog!

-***Now that you have you have this hot dog road map let me know: is your favorite on this list?
-Is there a Burlington area hot dog spot I missed?
-Leave a comment below and tell me!
+Now that you have this Burlington area hot dog road map, tell me: Is your favorite on this list?
+Is there a hot dog spot I missed?
+Leave a comment below!